equinor/webviz_petech/README.md

 [webviz repository](https://github.com/Statoil/webviz).

-From a user point of view, plugins are imported similarly regardless of it being one from the main repository or "pure plugin" repositories like this one.
+From a user point of view, plugins are imported similarly regardless of it being one from the main repository or "pure plugin repositories" like this one.
 After installation, e.g. the history match visualization from this repository can be imported as
 ```python